kmcginnes/XamlKitchenSink/Readme.md

 [WPF Crutches](https://bitbucket.org/rstarkov/wpfcrutches) was started many years ago, but has some fantastic tools.

 One I've used the most is the `ObservableSortedList<T>` which you can read about [here](http://roman.st/Article/Sorting-ObservableCollection-ObservableSortedList).

+If you want a great source of inspiration for attached behaviors, then look to [this great series](http://www.executableintent.com/attached-behaviors-part-1-booleanvisibility/) by Bryan Watts.
+In it he gives alternatives to the common converter.
+I'll be incorporating his work whenever I can.